-As of February 2022, NETL's Morgantown laboratory is staffed with more than 600 employees and is comprised of 43 buildings.
+Today, NETL's Morgantown laboratory is staffed with more than 500 employees and is comprised of 42 buildings.
 The Technology Support Facility, completed in 2008, is registered with the Leadership in Energy and Environmental Design (LEED) certification with a gold rating for its energy conservation design, which includes sustainable building practices and materials, a green roof, and judicious use of natural light and lighting controls for energy efficiency.
 The building exemplifies NETL's commitment to environmental stewardship.
 Site wide, NETL's researchers continue to investigate energy technologies related to geological and environmental systems, advanced materials, energy conversion technologies, computational science and engineering, and systems engineering and analysis-all with the common goal of advancing NETL's mission to discover, integrate, and mature technology solutions to enhance the nation's energy foundation and protect the environment for future generations.
+Partnerships with local companies and powerhouse academic research institutions like West Virginia University help accelerate cutting-edge innovations that are bringing advances in the clean and efficient use of fossil energy fuels